yyzx117/azure-webpage/README.md

----
-page_type: sample
-languages:
+# 2023 Summer Intern project at Morgan Stanley

+## Description

+This project displays a tiny automated Hello World Node.js app based on the Azure Service with Sonarqube Scanner.

+## Languages:
+- NodeJS
+- JavaScript
+- Bash Script
-- nodejs
+- Azure Cloud Shell
-- javascript
+- Linux terminal
-products:
+## Services and Tools:
-- azure
+- Azure
 - Jenkins
 - Sonarqube
-description: "This sample displays a tiny Hello World Node.js app based on the Azure and Jenkins Service with Sonarqube scanner."
----

-# Node.js Hello World

-This sample demonstrates a tiny Hello World node.js app for [App Service Web App](https://docs.microsoft.com/azure/app-service-web).
+- Docker

-## Contributing
+### Contributing

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.